Commercial Rent FAQ: What Are my Rights as Commercial Tenant in Ontario?

 No.

-Even after spending this money, there’s no guarantee that a Commercial Landlord will accept amendments.
+Even after spending this money, there’s no guarantee that a Commercial Landlord will accept any lease amendments.

 How Much Can My Landlord Increase Commercial Rent in Ontario?